Mario Merz Prize

 Art

-Manuel Borja-Villel (Director Museo Nacional Centro de Arte Reina Sofía, Madrid)
+Manuel Borja-Villel (former Director Museo Nacional Centro de Arte Reina Sofía, Madrid)

 Caroline Bourgeois (Curator Pinault Collection, Paris)